How to get rid of mosquitoes

 Wear loose clothes

 Mosquitoes can bite through tight-fitting clothes including jeans.
-Wear loose-fitting clothes.
+Wear loose-fitting clothes when outside at the cabin or in the back yard around dusk.

 How can you get rid of mosquitoes?